What are the Main Benefits of a Personal Pension?

 Read more about the difficulties of accessing your pension prior to the age of 55.

-Your pension fund will be invested in stocks and shares.
+Your pension fund will be invested in bonds and other investments, or stocks and shares, if you have a higher appetite for risk.

 While you can mitigate the risks associated by seeking advice and making astute investment decisions, it’s impossible to guarantee that the investment your pension is in will perform as required and you could lose money if the investment fails to perform.

-Most financial investments you make come with the risk that the share price can fall as well as rise and this is something you have little control of once your investment is in place.
+Most financial investments come with the risk that the share price can fall as well as rise and this is something you have little control of once your investment is in place.

 Pensions are a complicated topic and because they are a highly regulated financial product, they come with all kinds of rules and regulations.